UllamVenkatakrishna/NYC-Open-Data-Analysis/README.md

 # Project Title: School Transportation and Routes Analysis

 ## Project Description
 This project aims to analyze and visualize school transportation data to understand trends in modes of students travelling medium and sites.
-Also it's future aim is to contribute in decreasing the traffic per route and also decreasing the traffic per bus.Using a dataset with information on school names, years, OPT code, longitude, latitude and route number.
+Also it's future aim is to contribute in decreasing the traffic per route and also decreasing the traffic per https://raw.githubusercontent.com/Anip21/NYC-Open-Data-Analysis/main/elb/NYC-Open-Data-Analysis.zip a dataset with information on school names, years, OPT code, longitude, latitude and route number.
 The project presents findings on an interactive map.
 The primary objectives are to:
 - Identify patterns
 - Compare number of people per route
 - Create a user-friendly visualization for the stakeholders.